There are currently no active references in this article.

 Conservation status Least concern (LC)

-The typical subspecies was observed as a common forest feature in parts of Nepal by Roy Lancaster (Lancaster 1981), who, as part of the team of Beer, Lancaster and Morris (BL & M) also introduced seed of this species.
-Whether or not the UK and Irish Champion, standing at 14.5 m in 2014 (The Tree Register 2019) at Westonbirt, The National Arboretum was grown from this source can only be speculated.
-SCHL 2247, also from Nepal, grows at Yorkshire Arboretum and measured 9 m tall in 2009 (The Tree Register 2019).
+The typical subspecies was observed as a common forest tree in parts of Nepal by Roy Lancaster (Lancaster 1981), who, as part of the team of Beer, Lancaster and Morris (BL & M) also introduced seed of this species under numbers 18 and 35.
+Whether or not the UK and Ireland Champion, standing at 14.5 m in 2014 (The Tree Register 2019) at Westonbirt, Gloucestershire, was grown from this source can only be speculated.
+SCHL 2247, also from Nepal, grows at the Yorkshire Arboretum and measured 9 m tall in 2009 (The Tree Register 2019).